ArsenGabrielyan/ng-sample-projects/README.md

 # Angular Sample Projects

 This Project is a Collection of a Sample Projects Made By Arsen During Learning Angular.
-(There Are Also Some Projects Made By Arsen After Learning Angular)
+(There Are Also Some Projects After Learning Angular)

 ## Table of Contents:
 - [All Basic Projects](#all-basic-projects)